UN pension: Brazil

+Cayman Islands

+Retirees need to invest a minimum of USD 1,2 million in developed real state in order to qualify for permanent residency.
+The annual income has to exceed 150K a year.

 Canada

 UN pensions in Canada are subject of the USA-Canada tax treaty under which pensions that arise in the USA are taxed in Canada on the same basis as they are taxed for US residents.
 However, there is a portion of the pension which is tax exempt.
 For those on disability pension, the benefits can be totally tax exempt in certain circumstances.

+Chile

+In Chile, retirees whose sole source of income is the UN pension are not required to file.

+China

+A flat rate of 20% is applied on the remaining categories of income.